Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Problem formulation

 where $Re$ is the mass flux Reynolds number based on the dimensional feeding velocity $u_0$

 At the lower boundary $\mathcal S$, the solidification front is represented by solid, porous boundary conditions:

 such that the flux of fluid pulled at $\mathcal{S}$ exactly cancels the flux of mass coming from the inlet.
 Impermeable, no-slip boundary conditions for the velocity field and insulating boundary conditions for the temperature field are imposed at the side-walls (see figure~\ref{fig:mesh_flow}).
-These boundary conditions for the temperature field at these side-walls ensure that the temperature field remains continuous along the entire periphery of the domain.
-In the third direction ${\bf e}_z$, the domain's infinite extension is represented by periodic boundary conditions for all flow fields.
+These boundary conditions for the temperature field at these side-walls ensure that the temperature field remains continuous along the entire periphery of the domain. {The pressure field in our calculation is obtained by solving the Poisson equation derived by taking the divergence of Eq. (\ref{eq:u}).
+A consistent Neumann boundary condition for pressure~\citep{Karniadakis:JCP1991} is applied at $y = 1$, on the lower boundary $\mathcal{S}$, and on the side-walls.} In the third direction ${\bf e}_z$, the domain's infinite extension is represented by periodic boundary conditions for all flow fields.